 All applications are to be submitted only through the link below.
-Please note the last date to apply during the Fall 2020 semester will be December 14, 2020.
+Please note the last date to apply during the Spring 2021 semester will be May 7, 2021.

 All grants are subject to review based on documentation and verification to support your application.
 If all the requested documentation is not submitted with the application, your application will not be processed.

 Final decisions are made by the Emergency Grants Committee.

 The Division of Student Affairs continues to offer remote service to students in an effort to keep everyone safe during this time.